-- 1. Each local association shall have an "Assignment Coordinator". - A. Ideally, this should be an assigned position, in an attempt to remove any political bias from the position. - 2.
-Develop criteria for ranking games based on their level of competition. - 3.
-Develop criteria for the ranking of officials based on their level of competency. - 4.
-Develop an "availability" system that is kept current. - 5.
-Develop a system for handling "turn-backs" of games. - 6.
-Do not assign officials who are alumni of (within 10 years), employed by, or have an immediate family member currently attending or employed at a competing school.
-An oversight of any of these provisions by the Assignment Coordinator should be turned back by the official immediately. - 7.
-Officials shall not be assigned to varsity level games if they have not completed the current year rules clinic, taken the current year rules exam, and have attended a GHSA Development Camp during the current year or previous year. - 8.
-Officials shall not be assigned to work the same school's games more than (4) times during the regular season, home or away. - 9.
-The GHSA Office will designate ALL post-season assignments of officials. - 10.
-Each association is required to meet a deadline for submitting the end of season "Games Worked" report. - 11.
-Assignment criteria for "regular season" contests - A. To be eligible for assignment to "varsity" level contests, officials must complete the current year NFHS/GHSA Rules Clinic, current year NFHS/GHSA Rules Exam, and attend a GHSA Development Camp every-other-year.. - B. To be eligible for assignment to "sub-varsity" level contests, officials must complete the current year NFHS/GHSA Rules Clinic.
+- Each local association shall have an "Assignment Coordinator". - o Ideally, this should be an assigned position, in an attempt to remove any political bias... - Develop criteria for ranking games based on their level of competition. - Develop criteria for the ranking of officials based on their level of competency. - Develop an "availability" system that is kept current. - Develop a system for handling "turn-backs" of games. - Do not assign officials who are alumni of (within 10 years), employed by, or have an immediate family member currently attending or employed at a competing school.
+An oversight of any of these provisions by the Assignment Coordinator should be turned back by the official immediately. - Officials shall not be assigned to varsity level games if they have not completed the current year rules clinic, taken the current year rules exam, and have attended a GHSA Development Camp during the current year or previous year. - Officials shall not be assigned to work the same school's games more than (4) times during the regular season, home or away. - The GHSA Office will designate ALL post-season assignments of officials. - Each association is required to meet a deadline for submitting the end of season "Games Worked" report. - Assignment criteria for "regular season" contests - To be eligible for assignment to "varsity" level contests, officials must complete the current year NFHS/GHSA Rules Clinic, current year NFHS/GHSA Rules Exam, and attend a GHSA Development Camp every-other-year.. - To be eligible for assignment to "sub-varsity" level contests, officials must complete the current year NFHS/GHSA Rules Clinic.